 However, while they propose precise psychological processes leading up to decisions, their relationship to observable process data, like eye movement recordings, remains implicit.
 For example, the switching between attribute dimensions is often considered an attentional mechanism (Bhatia, 2013; Roe, Busemeyer, & Townsend, 2001; Turner, Schley, Muller, & Tsetsos, 2018; Usher & McClelland, 2004), yet it is assumed to occur at every time-step (e.g., millisecond), and therefore cannot be mapped to observable eye-movement data without additional assumptions.
 Notably, thus far models of context-dependent choice do not include any gaze-dependency in the decision process.
 This is in contrast to gaze-dependent accumulation models (Cavanagh, Wiecki, Kochar, & Frank, 2014; Glickman et al., 2019; Krajbich, Armel, & Rangel, 2010; Krajbich & Rangel, 2011; Molter, Thomas, Heekeren, & Mohr, 2019; Thomas, Molter, Krajbich, Heekeren, & Mohr, 2019), which propose a formal account of the association between gaze and choice.

 In our study, a straightforward three-alternative extension of gaze-dependent accumulation model previously applied to binary risky choice (Glickman et al., 2019) explained context-dependent choice data best.
 Remarkably, it assumes that each alternative can be assigned a value by multiplicative integration of probability and outcome attributes, independently of other alternatives.
 Unlike simple scalable theories, however, it accumulates these values in a gaze-dependent fashion until a choice is made.
 Through its gaze-dependence, this model was able to predict individual differences in context effects, because gaze itself depended on the context of available alternatives.
-This model performed best even across a large space of models, which included variants using additive attribute integration, attribute-wise gazediscount and accumulation of comparative values.
+This model performed best even across a large space of models, which included variants using additive attribute integration, attribute-wise gaze-discount and accumulation of comparative values.
 Such variants resemble extant models of context-dependent choice (e.g., MDFT; Roe, Busemeyer, & Townsend, 2001), as they accumulate results from single attribute comparisons.
 Yet they performed worse, even when they included gaze-dependency.
 Our results thus question whether models of context-dependent choice must use attribute-wise comparisons over alternative-wise integration of attributes.
 However, we also found that strong context effects could be predicted best using an additional inhibition mechanism based on alternatives’ similarity (which is comparative in nature), while still using alternative-wise valuation at its core.
 This raises the possibility of multiple parallel processes (i.e., within-alternative valuation and comparative mechanisms).
 Even though this variant described only a subset of participants best, the inhibition mechanism might still be present for other participants, but not strong enough to justify increased complexity in the model comparison.

 More generally, as gaze-dependence was present in every best-performing model, our results suggest that extant models of context-dependent choice are likely to benefit from implementing gaze-dependence, too.
 Our analyses showed that once the playing field is levelled this way, other theoretical aspects can be compared more appropriately.
 Explicitly formalizing the relationship between model variables and eye movement recordings will result in more testable predictions that can help distinguish and evaluate competing theories.